-Working Stress is a collaborative effort between academics, psychologists, clinicians and a leading ‘serious’ games developer.
+Working Stress is a collaborative effort between academics, psychologists, clinicians, therapists and a leading ‘serious’ games developer.
 The core development team is:

 In the 2016 NHS Staff Survey found 37% of staff reported feeling unwell due to work-related stress, and the cost of sickness absence alone has been estimated at £2.4 billion a year.
 Systematic reviews and meta-analyses show that occupational health issues: